Linaro/website/_pages/about/team/board/README.md

       Linaro on TI’s behalf since 2015.
 Jon holds a Bachelor of Science in Electrical Engineering from Rice University, and a Master of Science in Computer Science from the University of Houston.
-  - name: Rob Booth
-    title: Board observer and Chief Operating Officer
-    image: /assets/images/people/Rob-Booth-72dpi1.jpg
-    bio: >-
-      Rob brings a wealth of operational, commercial and financial experience gained in the Technology and Life Science sectors, in the UK and internationally, in environments characterized by rapid growth and change.
-      He has a healthy combination of blue-chip multinational discipline, from holding senior positions in SmithKline, General Electric and Pharmacia, tempered by entrepreneurial flexibility and resourcefulness gained as CEO and CFO of several Cambridge UK start-ups, including as a founder of Synomics a Bioinformatics software engineering company.
-His public company experience includes CFO of Tadpole Technology when it went public in 1992, where he and George Grey worked together.
-Rob is passionate about helping build companies and generating maximum value from scarce resources.
   - name: Stephen Li
     title: 'VP Consumer BG Software, Futurewei'
     image: /uploads/stephen-li.jpg